IT Support Christchurch | Local, Fixed-Price, Since 1989 | Exodesk

 Cyber Security Basics Every Christchurch Business Needs

 Every business should have endpoint protection, an email security filter, and a tested Data Backup Strategy that can restore operations quickly in the event of an incident.
+Good IT support Christchurch providers treat these as standard, not optional extras.

-IT support Christchurch providers should also offer guidance on Employee Security Awareness training.
-Most breaches still originate from human error — phishing emails, weak passwords, or accidental data exposure.
+IT support Christchurch providers should also offer guidance on employee security awareness training.
+Most breaches still originate from human error: phishing emails, weak passwords, or accidental data exposure.
 Training your team is as important as any technical control.

 Incident Response: What Happens When Something Goes Wrong?